lisatshona/Intro-to-HTML-CSS/README.md

 Switch to specify many alternative blocks of code.
 It is evaluated once.
 The value of expression is compared with the values of each case.
 Break is used to break out of the switch block.
 Default specifies the code to run if there is no case match.
 JavaScript Sprints contains algorithm and data structures.
 The gold code practical was a bit complicated, else statements were used to compare situations.
 Other than that they are not difficult.

+**Type Conversions**
+Operators & functions convert values given to them to the right type automtically.
+String conversion is used when we need the string to form a value. eg alert(value).
+Numeric conversion happens in mathematical functions & expressions automatically.
+We have various methods to use for certain conditions

+**DOM**
+ Is a programming interface for web documents.
+It represents the structure of HTML and XML documents.
+ It provides structural representations of the document and defines a way that structure is to be accessed.
+ Javascript has syntax that have objects.
+To access an object, property, or method, its reference must include every object that contains it, separated by a dot.

+ **Javascript APIs**
+  Allow developers to interact with various features and functionalities of web browsers and other environments.
+  JavaScript APIs are available for web development.
+Each API serves specific purposes and provides functionalities that can enhance the capabilities of web applications.